 I reviewed the first volume of this ambitious project to create a user-friendly, but high-caliber academic curriculum for a Christian classical education for junior and senior high.
+Omnibus is a series of humanities courses, primarily covering history, theology, and literature.
 The first volume is intended for seventh grade but would seem a fitting starting place for high school students who have little to no background in classical education.
+Five more volumes in the series continue up through twelfth grade, repeating the historical cycle twice:

 Secondary books and readings are from Scripture as well as more modern fiction and non-fiction.
 Examples of the secondary titles are Till We Have Faces; The Lion, the Witch, and the Wardrobe (and other Narnia titles); books of the Bible such as Isaiah and Jeremiah; The Unaborted Socrates, The Eagle of the Ninth, and The Holiness of God.
 These "modern" books are critical to balance and complete ideas raised in the traditional Great Books, although students need not read every one of them.